2025 Dallas ICE facility shooting: Investigation

-In a Twitter post, Federal Bureau of Investigation (FBI) director Kash Patel shared images of unfired rifle cartridges with the words "ANTI-ICE" written on one of the casings, alleging that they belonged to the suspect.
+In a Twitter post, FBI director Kash Patel shared images of unfired rifle cartridges with the words "ANTI-ICE" written on one of the casings, alleging that they belonged to the suspect.
 Patel also said the shooter downloaded a document containing a list of United States Department of Homeland Security facilities, searched for apps that tracked the presence of ICE agents, sought information on ballistics and looked into video footage of the assassination of Charlie Kirk.
 The FBI began investigating the shooting as a targeted attack.
 Former FBI counter-terrorism and counterintelligence operative Eric O'Neill announced details about an investigation.

 In a press briefing held on September 25, federal officials positively identified the shooter as Jahn, and said that their investigation suggested that he acted alone, that the attack was planned in advance, his motive was to terrorize ICE agents, and that he most likely intended to kill only agents and not detainees.
 Handwritten notes in Jahn's personal effects described ICE activities as "human trafficking", stated "I want to cause terror" and "Yes, it was just me", and said ICE employees were "showing up to collect a dirty pay check".
 Officials said that Jahn was seen driving his car to the building around 3 a.m. with a large ladder, which he used to access the roof, and that he used an 8mm bolt action rifle which he had purchased legally about a month earlier.
 Nancy Larson, the acting U.S. attorney for the Northern District of Texas, said that "We did not find evidence of [Jahn's] membership in any specific group or entity".